Admirals Review 2023

 |Payment Method||Submitted Date||Funded Account Date||Funding Time||Fee|

-Admiral Markets is one of a few brokers who charge a fee on deposits.
-The broker charges a 0.9% fee on deposits made via Neteller and Skrill.
+Admirals does not charge deposit fees for its funding methods.
 Our Skrill deposit was not instant as we had to wait for 4 hours before the amount was credited to our account.
 Credit and debit card deposits are free and instant.
 We did not deposit via bank transfer.

-Admiral Markets does not charge a fee on withdrawals unlike most brokers who have withdrawal fees.
-However, the broker charges a fee on e-wallet deposits.
+Admirals does not charge a fee on deposits, as well as on withdrawals, unlike most brokers who have withdrawal fees.

 |Payment Method||Submitted Date||Funds Released Date||Funds Arrived Date||Withdrawal Time||Fee|